Michael-Lc/weather-app/README.md

 # weather-app

-## A weather app using vanilla javasscript
+## A weather app using vanilla JavaScript